 Detailed guidelines about dealing with the media are provided in the Media Guidelines document which forms an appendix to this policy.

 The University of Waikato is a major public institution and as a consequence it often attracts considerable interest from local and national media.
 Media attention has the potential to enhance, as well as detract from, the overall reputation of the University.
 It is important, therefore, to manage the University's engagement with the media positively, constructively and professionally.
-The overall responsibility for the University's media relations rests with the Head of Marketing and Communications.
+The overall responsibility for the University's media relations rests with the Director, Communications and Strategy.

 Given the size and complexity of the University and its operations, it is important for staff to share an understanding of, and commitment to, the systems and processes which have been developed for the positive management of media relations for the University.

 The Media Policy sets out the principles which underpin the University's approach to media relations, and the procedures for coordinating and managing media relations.

 The Policy recognises that staff may have occasion to interact with the media in three primary capacities:

 - as an academic or professional expert, or

 - as an official spokesperson of the University.